 i.
 Structure and Organization of University Policies

-The University Policies website will list all policies by name and category and will provide links to related procedures.
+The University Policies website will list university policies by name and category and will provide links to related procedures.
 Policies will be assigned to one or more of the following categories:

 j.
 Decommissioning and Archiving

-Previous versions of policies will be retained by the Policy Program for future reference, but will not be posted on the Policy Website.
-With recommendation of UPAC and approval or the Cabinet, a responsible Policy Owner may decommission a policy when it is no longer applicable, where it has been changed into guidelines or procedures, or where it would be more effective to integrate it into another policy.
+Previous versions of university policies will be retained by the Policy Program for future reference but will not be posted on the Policy Website.
+With recommendation of UPAC and approval of the Cabinet, a responsible Policy Owner may decommission a policy when it is no longer applicable, where it has been changed into guidelines or procedures, or where it would be more effective to integrate it into another policy.